top of page

-We suggest you begin the filing process at your earliest convenience.
-The first step costs very little, commits you to nothing, and is easy to do.
-Spouses usually file separately.
+This first step costs almost nothing, commits you to nothing, and is easy to do.
+(Spouses usually file separately.)

-The first step involves the City and County of San Francisco, the airport's owners who are legally responsible for the runway noise and its effect on residents.
+It's a requirement of the City and County of San Francisco, the airport's owners who are legally responsible for the airport's ground noise and its effect on residents.

 More about Small Claims